 4.4.
 The characteristics of the absorbing material are given in table 3 and table 4 of this Annex.

 4.5.
 The stopping device assembly shall be maintained for at least 12 hours at a temperature between 15 ° and 25 °C before being used for the calibration tests described in Annex 7 to this Regulation.
 The stopping device shall, for each type of test, meet the performance requirements laid down in Annex 7,Appendices 1 and 2.
-For dynamic tests of a child restraint, the stopping device assembly shall be maintained for at least 12 hours at the same temperature, to within ± 2 °C, as that of the calibration test.
+For dynamic tests of an enhanced child restraint system, the stopping device assembly shall be maintained for at least 12 hours at the same temperature, to within ± 2 °C, as that of the calibration test.
 Any other device giving equivalent results can be accepted.